airpair/authoring-guide/post.md

  the Q/A format and types of questions accepted by the community.-->

-The AirPair blog is focused on long form technical blog posts ideally ranging from 1500-4000 words (including code blocks), though some all-time highest trafficked post have been between 10,000-15,000 words.
+The AirPair blog is focused on long form technical blog posts ideally ranging from 1500-4000 words (including code blocks), though some of our all-time high trafficking posts were a long as 10,000-15,000 words.

 #### 3.1.2 Post types